Book Pahlavi: Gallery

+Late Sasanian ostracon with Book Pahlavi writing.
+Found at Qaleh Iraj in Varamin.

 Coin of Khurshīd, Ispahbad of Tabaristan (r.
 740–760).

 7th or 8th century Saint Thomas stone cross at St Thomas mount, Chennai, Tamil Nadu, India.

 New Persian tomb inscription of Khurdād in Constantinople, 8th to 10th century.

 A tomb tower in Lajim, dated 1022/23, with its upper Middle Persian inscription in a script derived from Book Pahlavi.